Excel VBA String to Date

 In the above, I have declared one extra variable to store the result.
 For this variable, I have applied the CDATE conversion function.

-Next, I have used FORMAT function to apply the format of the “DD-MMM-YYYY” format and the result will be as shown below.
+Next, I have used the FORMAT function to apply the format of the “DD-MMM-YYYY” format, and the result will be as shown below.

 Now we will see actually how dates are formatted as text values in worksheet cells.
 Below is the image of the dates stored as text in a worksheet.

 In column A from A2 to A12, we have date looking values, but when we look at the format tab, it shows “Text” format.
 Now we need to convert these values from text to date.

 Below is the code I have written to convert the text-formatted date values to actual dates.